yukunchen/Terminal/tools/README.md

 Where `<name of test>` is the name of the test testing the relevant feature area you're working on.
 For example, if I was working on the VT Mouse input support, I would use `MouseInputTest` as that string, to isolate the mouse input tests.
+If you'd like to run all the tests, just ignore the `/name` param:
+`bcz dbg && runut`

+To make sure your code is ready for a pull request, run the build, then launch the built console, then run the tests in it.
+The built console will inherit all of the razzle environment, so you can immediately start using the macros:
+ 1. `bcz`
+ 2. `opencon`
+ 3. `runtests` (in the new console window)

+If they all come out green, then you're ready for a pull request!